kkrzyzanowska/letterpresscheater/README.md

 letterpresscheater
 ==================

-I use this app to win at the iOS game LetterPress. (not really).
+An exercise in Python and Flask.
+Deployed to Heroku at letterpresscheater.herokuapp.com